dimkir/nightmare-lambda-tutorial/README.md

-We expect you already run Nightmare on your dev machine or on build/test server (like AWS EC2).
+We expect you already run Nightmare on your dev machine or build/test server (like AWS EC2).
-But now, you want to avoid all the hassle of maintaining servers and run Nightmare on AWS Lambda serverlessly.
-We recommend to try Quick Start, but later be sure to read the full story, as it has important info to help you debug and understand behavior of your lambda functions.
+But now, you want to avoid all the hassle of maintaining servers and run Nightmare serverless on AWS Lambda.

+We recommend to try Quick Start, but later _be sure_ to read the full story, as it has important info to help you debug and understand behavior of your lambda functions.

 # Quick Start